antoninaorobets/BookSharing/README.md

-# README
-Book Sharing app
+# Book Sharing app
-General
-Problem: I have tons of children's books, so some of them I don’t read to my kids for months.
-So I would love to share these books with my friends, and also I would like to borrow some books for a couple of weeks to see if he likes the story and give back.
-But it is not easy to share the information which books I can share or borrow.

-Solution: Create an app that keeps track of my books and shares a list of books I can share with my friends.

-Goal:  Share the link with friends following which users can see the list of books they can borrow.
-Add books easily to the list by copy/pasting a link from amazon.
-Request selected book.

-Models
+## About the app
+I have a lot of kids' books that I don't read to my son right now, and they are in different languages, which are not easy to buy in the USA.
+I wanted to share these books with my friends when I don't need them.
+So I came up with an idea to make this process easier and write a web app for that purpose.
+When my friend asks me for some books to read, instead of sending pictures of books in messenger, I add my books to the list in the app and then share the link.
+Users can request any book from that list they want to borrow, and the system will notify me which book to share.

-User Stories
+## User Stories
-As User, I can create an account and sign in to the app to get access to my book As an Authorized User I can add a book to my list
+As User, I can create an account and sign in to the app to get access to my book.
+As an Authorized User I can add a book to my list.
-As an Authorized User I can edit a book from my list As an Authorized User I can share a list with other users (copy/paste link) As an authorized User I can delete a book from my list with shared books
+As an Authorized User I can edit a book from my list.
+As an Authorized User I can share a list with other users (copy/paste link).
+As an authorized User I can delete a book from my list with shared books.

-As a Authorized User I can see a shared list of books As a Authorized User I can see a shared list of books from particular user As an Authorized User I can sent a request for book from the shared list As an Authorized User I can receive and view requests for book View borrowed books list
+As a Authorized User I can see a shared list of books.
+As a Authorized User I can see a shared list of books from a particular user.
+As an Authorized User I can sent a request for book from the shared list.
+As an Authorized User I can receive and view requests for book.
+View borrowed books list.

+## Technical details

+Frontent - ReactJS; back-end - Ruby on rails, UI - Bootstrap React.

+### Data Model
+![image] (./DataModel.png)

-Views
+### Views
-My Books - page where user can see all books he is going to share
+My Books - page where the user can see all books he is going to share.
-	Add new Book  - form to copy/pasting a link from amazon Shared Books - page where user can see his friends books which he can request Request a Book - form to request a selected book Requests  - page with list of received and sent rwequests login
+	Add a new Book  - form to copy/paste a link from amazon.
+Shared Books - page where the user can see his friends' books which he can request.
+	Request a Book - form to request a selected book.
+Requests  - page with a list of received and sent requests.
+Login.

 TO DOs
-- delete shared lists
+- delete saved lists
 - manage errors
-- change menu for mobile screens
+- add menu for mobile
-- If you have only one shared list no need to keep two tabs
+- when you have only one shared list no need to keep two tabs
-- if tou don't have any list => placeholder
+- when tou don't have any list => placeholder
 - return user on shared list after login if they go to login page from Save List,
-- search books on client
+- search shared books

-1. Show error when save empty book
-2. Space before error, center message + link to Login
-3. Small owners name
-4. Code for shared link
+- name+numbers code for shared link
-5. Space after sent notification
-6. The list you can share = > Your shared list

 npm start --prefix client